 No photographs are allowed inside, and there happened to be a wedding taking place during my visit anyway.
 While my time there was brief, I realized that this was actually the second Armenian Apostolic Church I’d ever visited.
 The first was in, of all places, Yangon, Myanmar!

 Considering how most tourist attractions in Armenia involve a monastery, visiting this cathedral isn’t essential.
 But it’s still worth stopping by if you find yourself with some extra time

 Armenian Genocide Museum & Memorial

 No visitor to Yerevan should miss the Armenian Genocide Memorial and Museum, known locally as Tsitsernakaberd.
 The memorial (pictured below) was built in 1967, with construction beginning shortly after the commemoration of the 50th anniversary of the genocide.

 The central stele stands at 44 m-high, while the 12 slabs represent the 12 provinces of Western Armenia which are now in Turkey.
 In the center is an eternal flame, with locals and tourists alike regularly coming to leave offerings.

 The museum is much more recent, having opened in 1995.
 It presents a comprehensive summary of the events of the Armenian genocide in chronological order.
 For those unaware, as many as 1.5 million Armenians residing within the Ottoman Empire were killed in the early 20th century.
 Many of the deaths occurred during forced marches into the Syrian desert.

 Many people are unfamiliar with WWI history in general.
-And while most people have heard the term ‘Armenian Genocide’ before, the details of the travesty are still far from common knowledge around the world.
+And while many have heard the term ‘Armenian Genocide’ before, the details of the travesty are still far from common knowledge around the world.